 Different Types of Burnout

-1. Individual Burnout: This type of burnout happens when people push themselves too hard and exhaust their personal resources.
+- Individual Burnout: This type of burnout happens when people push themselves too hard and exhaust their resources.

-2. Relational Burnout: This occurs when individuals are drained by interpersonal issues, such as conflicts with colleagues or clients.
+- Relational Burnout: This occurs when interpersonal issues, such as conflicts with colleagues or clients, drain individuals.

-3. Organizational Burnout: This type of burnout is due to systemic issues within an organization, such as high workload, lack of control, insufficient rewards, or unfair practices.
+- Organizational Burnout: This type of burnout is caused by systemic issues within an organization, such as a high workload, lack of control, insufficient rewards, or unfair practices.

 Impact of Burnout in the Workplace

 Burnout can significantly impact productivity, morale, and health in the workplace.
-It can lead to reduced efficiency, increased absenteeism, and even higher turnover rates.
+It can reduce efficiency, absenteeism, and even higher turnover rates.
 Moreover, burnout can also lead to serious health problems, including depression, heart disease, and diabetes.

 Features and Challenges with Burnout in the Workplace